satti-hari-krishna-reddy/Moengage_Documentation_Analyzer/README.md

 ### Agent 2 - Revision Agent

-This was the bonus task and we approached it as a hybrid system with layered logic:
+This was the bonus task and I approached it as a hybrid system with layered logic:

 1. **String-based Matching:**